yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision1.md

 analyzed four data sets with the hierarchical diffusion decision model.
 They kindly provide their data and JAGS codes at their project [OSF](https://osf.io/9qku5/).
-You may also want to read their [article](https://doi.org/10.3758/s13423-017-1369-6), which describes their findings.
+You may also want to read their [article](https://doi.org/10.3758/s13423-017-1369-6), which describes the findings.
 In this tutorial, I used these data sets, demonstrating how to use pMCMC to fit hierarchical DDM and LBA model to real world data, although one might account for the decision scenario more relatistically by using the urgency-gating model (Cisek, Puskas, & El-Murr, 2009).
-That says, I did not argue the urgency- gating model is better than the DDM, as the story about the LCA model suggest (Miletic, Turner, Forstmann, & van Maanen, 2017).
-Only when we put them into test can we know better whether the urgency-gating model is better than the DDM to account for the shooting-decision.
+That says, I did not argue the urgency- gating model is better than the DDM, as the story about the LCA model suggested (Miletic, Turner, Forstmann, & van Maanen, 2017).
+Only when we put them into tests can we know better whether the urgency-gating model is better than the DDM to account for the shooting decisions.

 In the case of fitting real world data I need to rely on other techniques, for example _posterior predective check_ (Gelman, Carlin, Stern, Dunson, Vehtari, & Rubin, 2014), to